Lucas-C/ludochaordic/content/2023-04-02-fpdf2-latest-new-features.md

 You can track this migration project and share your feedback in this GitHub discussion:
 <https://github.com/PyFPDF/fpdf2/discussions/752>.

-As always, I am always happy to receive comments below 😊
+As always, I would be happy to receive your comments below 😊

 <!-- Com' :
 * [x] https://news.ycombinator.com/item?id=35424491